doctorfree/nvim-lazyman/README.md

 ```

 #### Neovim 0.8 and earlier

+**[Note:]** Current Lazyvim bootstrap will install the latest version of
+Neovim even if an older version is already installed, making the following
+notes on Neovim 0.8 and earlier no longer relevant.

 Users of Neovim 0.8 and earlier can install and initialize `nvim-lazyman`
 following these instructions: